How to clean a Panama hat - sweat stains, mould, dirt and spills

 COFFEE, WINE & LIQUIDS

 The trick with these stains is to wash them out quickly before the staining sets.
 Your hat is already wet, so wet it more and pat with a dry cloth or paper towel.
-Adding a little detergent wont hurt, but you might need to check if it is an unusual liquid.
-I find 1 tablespoon each of dish soap and vingear is very effective.
+Adding a little detergent won't hurt, but you might need to check if it is an unusual liquid.
+I find one tablespoon each of dish soap and vinegar is very effective.
 Remember to use clean white cloths/towels to ensure no colours transfer.

 STAINS ON RIBBONS